-The east coast is the 'classic' tourist route, more or less flat country with many lovely, empty, white beaches and a mild, dry and sunny climate to enjoy.
+The East coast is the 'classic' tourist route, more or less flat with many lovely, empty, white beaches and a mild, dry and sunny climate.

 Experienced cyclists will find it easygoing, but if you have never done a long tour before, you may find some sections harder than expected if unpleasant weather occurs.

 The 8 day tour tour starts with an arrival day in Hobart.
 While this can be any day of your choice, we recommend a Friday.
-Than you can viist the famaus Salamanca outdoor Market next morning,and you will have less truck traffic en route to Orford.
-Next morning you have enough time for a short stroll through the city before you begin the cycle to Richmond.
-You will arrive early allowing time to explore this historic small town, where you wil stay overnight.
+That will enable you to visit the famaus Salamanca outdoor market next morning.
+In addition you will met less trucks en route to Orford.
+In any case you have enough time for a short stroll through the city before you begin to cycle to Richmond.
+You will arrive early allowing time to explore this historic small town.

 Our guests from the 5 day tour join here the next morning.
 The next destination is Orford on the east coast after cycling over some hills.
 We recommend an additional night here to visit Maria Island.

-From then on its a pleasant ride to the east coast capital of St Helens (pop 6000).
-En route you may visit te Natureworld wildlife park where with a bit of luck you may get to pet a tasmanian devil.
-You can end the trip in St.Helens and take the bus to Launceston or Hobart tomorrow morning at 8.30 am (weekdays only).
-If you continue on our northeast tour, you can spend the following day exploring the stunning surrounding coast, including the famous Bay of Fires.
+From Bicheno its a pleasant ride to the east coast capital of St Helens (pop.
+4,500).
+En route you may visit the Natureworld wildlife park where with a bit of luck you can pet a Tasmanian devil.
+You can end the trip in St.Helens and take the bus to Launceston or Hobart the next morning at 8.30 am (weekdays only).
+If you continue on our Northeast tour, you can spend the following day exploring the stunning surrounding coast, including the famous Bay of Fires.

 Duration: 8 days